yihui/yihui.org/content/en/2017-05-22-four-backticks-github.md

 So I [revised](https://github.com/yihui/knitr/commit/d7d59633302d35e9d244490112ba94ecbcd8f281#diff-1a1c3dd142f76a5fad803a0c52839881) the Github issue template, and it is much easier to type a pair of four backticks than many four-spaces.

-The next time when you post a new issue or comment on Github that contains an R Markdown example, please keep this haiku in mind and show other people something that they can copy and run directly:^[Usually there have been enough straws on the camels' back.
-Your effort will be appreciated if you could even reduce one single straw.]
+The next time when you post a new issue or comment on Github that contains an R Markdown example, please keep this haiku in mind and show other people something that they can copy and run directly:[^3]

 > To include three cool backticks,
 > 　use a cozy pair of four backticks,
-> 　　or I will kill you.^[Credits to Joe Cheng, who wrote the haiku "Keep your side-effects, out of reactives, or I will kill you".
-I don't remember the exact words but I guess I hate poorly formatted Github issues as much as he discourages side-effects in Shiny reactives.]
+> 　　or I will kill you.[^4]

 `````markdown
 ````